 Imagine being able to ride your bike safely from Chicago all the way to New Buffalo or to spend a sunny afternoon hiking from Michigan City to New Buffalo and back.
 Dozens of volunteers have been working on this project for over a decade to make this dream a reality.

-Today 22 miles of the Marquette Greenway are already built and 32 miles are fully funded.
-Our team is working to fund and build ~4 miles for the Michigan portion of the trail, from the Indiana State Line to downtown New Buffalo.
-With Federal, State and foundation grants and municipal and public support, we have over $5 million secured to build the trail.
+See the map below for the status of the Marquette Greenway.
+Our team has completed 3 miles of the trail from downtown New Buffalo to Grand Beach.
+We are working to complete the last mile of trail in Michigan from the railroad crossing on Grand Beach Road to the state line.
+The Pokagon Fund With Federal, State and foundation grants and municipal and public support, we have over $5 million secured to build the trail.
 The Pokagon Fund was the first to provide grant funding for the Michigan portion of the Marquette Greenway.
 Their contribution was critical in securing the Federal and State grants.
-The project is in final design and construction is slated to start in 2023.